BasileBron/dopamine-sanity-restorer/README.md

 Download this file and move it at the root of the repository [Keras 299x299 Image Model](https://s3.amazonaws.com/nsfwdetector/nsfw.299x299.h5)

+# How does it work
+The code will only take screenshot of the **active windows**, mainly for performance reason but also to only close windows that contain the explicit content.
+Then a convolutional neural network will decide if the content is explicit or not.

 # Authors
 - [Basile Bron](https://github.com/BasileBron)
 - [Youssef Abdelrazek](https://github.com/ya222)